paytrail/documentation/content/payments/e2-interface/fields.md

 Order rows can be brought to Paytrail service using the following repetitive fields.
 First order item row is brought with index 0 (for example name of the first product in field `ITEM_TITLE[0]`).
 Number of the order rows can not exceed **500**.

 Required fields when product rows are included in the data are `ITEM_TITLE`, `ITEM_UNIT_PRICE`, and `ITEM_VAT_PERCENT`.
 These are marked with an asterisk `(*)`.
+All items should be consistent.
+If one item has `ITEM_ID`, every item should have it.

 Total sum of the product prices must be between **0.65 – 499 999.99 €**.
 Some payment methods have limitations for this value which you can check [**here**][requirements].